polkastream/pstr/README.md

 - A 4% fee is automatically applied to all transactions.
 3% of that fee is distributed to holders and the remaining 1%, up to 50% of the max supply, is permanently burned.
 - After the 50% supply is burned, the fee reverts to 4% with all of it distributed to holders and 0% burned.

 As an added token security and stability feature, PSTR has a limit of one million (1,000,000) tokens per transaction.
-This anti-slippage transaction limit is updateable through PDAO proposals made by the Polkastream Community.
+This anti-slippage transaction limit is updateable through Polkastream Decentralized Autonomous Organization (PDAO) proposals made by the Polkastream Community.

 # Utilities
 At a minimum, 51% of PSTR's total supply offers the following utilities to the Polkastreamer Community in addition to the 3% per transaction redistribution to all holders, and 50% total supply burn:
 - Funds for a Polkadot parachain auction.
 - Streamer and gamer rewards for listening to music and podcasts, watching movies and TV shows, and/or socializing and playing over 40 games in the Polkaverse.
 - Wide range of fun community activity airdrops and incentives to grow the Polkastream streaming and gaming platform userbase worldwide.
 - Allocation toward humanitarian efforts across the globe.
-The charities funded will be chosen by Polkastreamers through the Polkastream Decentralized Autonomous Organization (PDAO).
+The charities funded will be chosen by Polkastreamers through the PDAO.

 # Wallet Distributions